United States at the Pan American Games

-American athletes have won a total of 4696/4759 medals at the Pan American Games and another 11 at the Pan American Winter Games (which have been staged only once).
+American athletes have won a total of 4999 medals at the Pan American Games, 11 at the Winter Pan American Games (which have been staged only once).
+Which brings their total medal tally to 5010.
+Also American athletes have won 266 medals at the Junior Pan American Games.

 Hosted Games

 The United States has hosted the Pan American Games on two occasions: